oracle/weblogic-kubernetes-operator/site/install.md

 EOF
 ```

-**Note** Oracle strongly recommends that you create a new service account to be used exclusively by tiller and grant
+**Note** Oracle strongly recommends that you create a new service account to be used exclusively by Tiller and grant
 `cluster-admin` to that service account, rather than using the `default` one.

 ## Operator's Helm chart configuration